Waikiki Skytower

 No analysis available

 Several listings directly mention surf lockers or surfboard lockers as building amenities.
-That is clear evidence that surfboard storage is available.
+That is strong evidence that surfboard storage is available.

 No analysis available

-Trash chute remains likely present based on the MLS pattern: 19 of 20 listings currently include it.
-None of the public remarks mention trash chute directly, so the support comes from the repeated MLS consistency rather than descriptive text, but the evidence is still strong enough to retain it.
+Trash chute remains highly likely present based on the MLS pattern, with 19 of 20 listings including the amenity.
+The public remarks do not discuss it directly, so the support comes primarily from the consistent MLS data rather than narrative confirmation.
+Because the historical signal is extremely strong, this is still high confidence.

 No analysis available